How Long Alcohol Stays in Your System

 Typically, a breathalyzer can detect alcohol for a few hours after drinking.
 It measures the amount of alcohol in the breath, indirectly estimating the blood alcohol level.
 Breath tests are commonly used by law enforcement for roadside testing.

 Urine tests can detect alcohol or its metabolites for a more extended period compared to blood or breath tests.
-They can typically detect alcohol for up to 48 hours or longer, depending on the individual’s metabolism and the amount of alcohol consumed.
+They can typically detect alcohol for up to 48 hours or longer, depending on the person’s metabolism and the amount of alcohol consumed.

 Saliva tests can detect recent alcohol use and are often used in roadside testing.
 The detection window is generally shorter than that of urine tests, typically up to 12–24 hours after alcohol consumption.